plausible/website/_posts/2022-06-20-how-we-built-a-1m-arr-open-source-saas.md

 Plausible goes fully open source with the MIT license, and all the code is made publicly available on [GitHub](https://github.com/plausible/analytics/).
 Our repository includes all of the code powering our SaaS with nothing hidden.

 We did this to be as transparent as possible and to give people more control over their data.
-Going open source is a great way to build trust in a privacy-first market that we operate in.
+Going open source is a great way to build trust in the privacy-first market that we operate in.

 Plausible continues being fully open source software, and we've since made it possible for individuals to self-host our analytics on their servers too.